 His story may sound familiar.
 Whether at the office, home, church, or elsewhere, we work hard all the time and find it difficult to slow down.
 We are driven to achieve, to produce, to finish a to-do list that will never get done.
 It’s hard to rest when there’s so much to do!
 Yet, that’s what God expects, even commands us to do in scripture.
 We often dismiss it as impossible — we’re just too busy — but those who keep the Sabbath say we ignore it to our detriment.

 When she lived in Israel years ago, Lynne Baab, author of Sabbath Keeping (InterVarsity Press), learned to observe the Sabbath because there, it was a day of quiet without many options.
 When she and her husband returned to the United States, they decided to bring that same spirit to their Sundays here.

 “The Sabbath is a weekly day of rest and worship,” she says.
 “It’s having a day where you focus on being, rather than on being productive.”
 It’s not about obedience and duty.
 “It’s about learning how to receive from God, about having a day to focus on how blessed we are rather than what we lack, a day to thank God for His blessings and rest in his abundance.”

 It’s also about resting in God’s sovereignty, in the knowledge that God is in control and we are not, according to Mark Buchanan, lead pastor of a growing church and author of The Rest of God (W Publishing Group).
-In Psalm 46:10 God calls us to “be still and know that I am God.”
+In Psalms 46:10 God calls us to “be still and know that I am God.”
 The Sabbath allows us, encourages us to do that.